MEDWAY YOUTH BASEBALL

 Umpires will be patched when possible; however non-patched umpires may be assigned as well.

 Playoff ranking will be determined by total points.
 Teams will receive two points for a win and one point for a tie.
 If teams finish with the same point total, head to head competition will determine the higher seed.
-A coin toss will determine seeding if the teams split or did not face each other during the tournament.
+A coin toss will determine seeding if the teams split or did not face each other during the season.
 If three teams are tied, the records in games involving the teams will determine seeding.
 If the records are equal, a coin flip or draw will determine seeding.
 If teams play an unequal number of games the Summer Committee will determine playoff seeding.

 A new week of pitching will start on the day the playoffs start.
 However, rest rules still apply.
 If your pitcher throws two innings on Friday and the playoffs start Saturday, he is not eligible to pitch on Saturday.
 This rule will be strictly enforced.
 Pitchers may not pitch more than 8 innings during the entire playoffs no matter how long the Playoffs take to conclude.
 A violation of the 8 innings rule will result in a forfeit.
 The Medway Summer committee reserves the right to modify the pitching rules.